jrc03c/gt-helpers/readme.md

   *answers: ["Now.","Never."]
 ```

+**NOTE:** Since GT syntax relies on using tabs for indentation, make sure that _both_ your GT template _and_ your JS file uses tabs to avoid ending up with a compiled GT program that uses spaced indentation!

 I've also added a few little utility functions that make it easy to:

 - strip punctuation from a string